lucatume/di52/README.md

 ```

 ### Deferred service providers
-Sometimes even just setting up the implementations might require such an up-front cost to make it undesireable unless it really is needed.
+Sometimes even just setting up the implementations might require such an up-front cost to make it undesireable unless it's needed.
 This might happen with non autoloading code that will require a tangle of files to load (and side load) to grab a simple class instance.
 To "defer" that cost service providers can overload the `deferred` property and the `provides` method: